Una Merkel: Marriage

-Merkel was married once and had no children.
-She married North American Aviation executive Ronald L. Burla in 1932.
+Merkel married North American Aviation executive Ronald L. Burla in 1932.
 They separated in April 1944.
-Merkel filed for divorce on December 19, 1946, in Miami, and it was granted in March 1947.
+Merkel filed for divorce on December 19, 1946, in Miami, which was granted in March 1947.
+The couple had no children.

 Death

 On January 2, 1986, Merkel died in Los Angeles at the age of 82.
 She is buried near her parents, Arno and Bessie Merkel, in Highland Cemetery in Fort Mitchell, Kentucky.

 For her contribution to the motion picture industry, Una Merkel has a star on the Hollywood Walk of Fame (6230 Hollywood Boulevard).
 In 1991, a historical marker was dedicated to her in her hometown of Covington.